 3. Consider an outside consultant to test security measures in place and audit the controls and monitoring of activity in relation to what the school expects is happening.

-Consider contacting Vestige today to see how we can assist in securing your school’s technology resources.
+Consider contacting Vestige today to see how we can assist in securing internet and device monitoring in schools.